-We have now all the pieces in place to discuss the three specific elements of the economics of parenting outlined in the introduction.
-In the following section, we focus on parenting style, which is about how the disagreement between parent and child is resolved.
-In Section 4 we deal with the technology of skill formation, which is about the specific properties of the technology (6)-(7), and how these properties interact with other aspects of parenting.
-The role of the choice of a neighborhood d_t in parenting is analyzed in Section 6.
+We now have all the pieces in place to discuss the three specific elements of the economics of parenting outlined in the introduction (Section 1).
+In Section 3, we focus on parenting style, which relates to how the disagreement between parent and child is resolved.
+In Section 4, we deal with the technology of skill formation, which relates to the specific properties of the technology in Equations 6 and 7 and how these properties interact with other aspects of parenting.
+The role of the choice of a neighborhood $d_t$ in parenting is analyzed in Section 5.